samundrak/overreacted.io/src/pages/hi-doubly-linked-list.md

 ## Array

 In first I thought of adding all the state in the array where I will push every state and whenever I have to do undo i will just pop it from array but after some thinking I thought this will be expensive as pop, slice, shift will rearrange the whole item every time I will call this method.
-Also, I have to keep track Array index so that I can return the exact state while undoing like if I want an item from last than I have to do is `A[currentIndex-1]`.To solve this problem I thought of some data structure and DLL was the perfect thing which will fit this requirement.
+Also, I have to keep track Array index so that I can return the exact state while undoing like if I want an item from last then I have to do is `A[currentIndex-1]`.To solve this problem I thought of some data structure and DLL was the perfect thing which will fit this requirement.

 ## Hello!
 DLL